wn9237/rest_spec/markdowns/api/event_post_attachments.md

-# Create Attachment
+# Create attachment

-Use this API to create a new Attachment.
+Use this API to create a new attachment.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request